eyvonec/TechNova_Trend_and_Strategy_Analysis/README.md

 ### Refund Rate
-The area graph on the % of the number of refunds across the months shows a positive relationship between the number of orders and the number of refunds.
+The number of refunds across the months shows a positive relationship between the number of orders and the number of refunds.
 For the most popular product, Apple Airpods, while taking an average 45% of the total monthly orders, Airpods occupied about 50% of the refunds every month.
 However, starting from Aug 2021 onwards, there was no refund, which is likely caused by missing data.
-Additionally, it’s worth noting that Bose Headphones recorded almost zero refunds across all four years.
+Additionally, it’s worth noting that Bose Headphones recorded almost zero refunds across all years.
 This exceptional performance invites further investigation into the factors driving such positive results.

 ![Sheet 8](https://github.com/user-attachments/assets/48a283b3-dc3b-44d4-9184-90b34c95c336)